How to Perfect Your Tamp

 Whether you are a seasoned barista, a beginner setting up your very first espresso machine, or somewhere in between, you have likely had “channeling” when pulling a shot of espresso.
 This is most obvious when using a bottomless (or naked) portafilter, and is characterized by little jet streams that spray every which way.
 Channeling is frustrating and affects flavor by resulting in a very sour and/or bitter shot (not to mention the mess it leaves).
 Channeling is described by Daniel Harrington in the Espresso Coffee Guide as “…the undesirable effect of the espresso machine’s hot, pressurized water passing too rapidly through some parts of the puck – the roasted, ground coffee in the portafilter – while not passing sufficiently through other parts of the puck.
 When this occurs the shot will be under-extracted, and the stream coming out of the portafilter will show blond streaks.”

 With that in mind, the question is how can channeling be avoided, at least most of the time?
-We will go through the fundamentals of leveling and tamping and add in few tips and tricks taken from our very own Craft of Espresso book.
+We will go through the fundamentals of distribution and tamping and include a few tips and tricks, starting with the video below.